Here's what we're looking for from ACR Employees

 - A willingness to listen and learn

 - Stress tolerance: be ready for fast-paced shifts that require focus and multitasking

-- Part-time requires a minimum of 10 shifts/month (2-3 shifts/week) and full-time requires a minimum of 38 hours/week
+- Part-time requires a minimum of 10 shifts/month (2-3 shifts/week) with a increasing number of homes only requiring 2 shifts/week.

 ACR Homes is an EEO/AA Employer